BIRDS & TIGERS OF NORTHERN INDIA BIRDING TOUR: DETAILED ITINERARY

 Although Tigers dominate the scene at Ranthambhore, they would not be there were it not for a healthy population of prey animals.
 The beautiful Chital (also known as Spotted or Axis Deer) is much the commonest large mammal in the park and we will soon get used to their yelping calls, which rise in pitch when they sight a Tiger.
 The other really conspicuous species are the larger Sambar deer and the Northern Plains Grey Langur – they are everywhere in the park, sitting in playful, rowdy groups by the roadside or climbing high in the trees.
 Other mammals commonly observed in and around the park include Rhesus Macaque, Golden Jackal, Indian Grey Mongoose, Ruddy Mongoose, Wild Boar, Nilgai (or Blue Bull), Indian Flying Fox, Five-striped Palm Squirrel and Indian Hare.
 If we are lucky we will even come across a Sloth Bear, a Leopard or a Jungle Cat.

 Other species we should encounter include Chestnut-bellied Sandgrouse, Alexandrine Parakeet, Savanna Nightjar, Eurasian Wryneck, Greater Short-toed Lark, Ashy-crowned Sparrow-Lark, Eurasian and Dusky Crag Martins, White-bellied Drongo, Isabelline Wheatear, Tickell’s Blue Flycatcher, White-browed Fantail and Southern Grey Shrike.

 Shallow lakes are thronged with waterbirds at this season and we may well find Dalmatian Pelican, Greater Flamingo, Greater Painted-Snipe, Pied Avocet, Lesser Black-backed Gull, and Gull-billed and Whiskered Terns.

-Northern India: Day 17 After a final morning in the Ranthambhore area we will return by train to Delhi, where our Northern India birding tour ends this evening.
+Northern India: Day 17 After a final morning in the Ranthambhore area we will return to Delhi, where our Northern India birding tour ends this evening.
+The tour ends at the airport but transfers to airport area hotels can be arranged.